bxdoan/bxdoan/README.md

 <div align="center">

-> Go confidently in the direction of your dreams.
-Live the life you have imagined.
+> Sometimes I do feel like I’m a failure.
+Like there’s no hope for me.
+But even so, I’m not gonna give up.
+Ever!

-> — Henry David Thoreau —
+> — Izuku Midoriya —

 </div>